nacular/doodle/docs/pointer.md

 ## Pointer Listeners

-Views are able to receive pointer events once the `pointerModule` is loaded, they are `visible` and `enabled`.
+Views are able to receive pointer events once the `PointerModule` is loaded, they are `visible` and `enabled`.
 You can then attach a [`PointerListener`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/event/PointerListener.kt#L3) to any View and get notified.